-- Bonuses on the smoothed bonus business will be reduced by an average of 8.3% (4.6% at June 2015) per year relative to expected investment returns for three years. - No investment CAR is held in respect of ring-fenced conventional with profit funds (ex-Southern and ex-Sage) where it is assumed that, following an adverse CAR event, terminal bonuses payable to policyholders will be reduced. - Momentum changed its stabilisation practice from 1 July 2012 to no longer stabilise retrospective investment experience to the Investment Stabilisation Reserve (an explicit discretionary margin).
-A consequence of this change is that the negative impact on shareholder fees in CAR resilience stresses is no longer automatically offset by a release of the Investment Stabilisation Reserve.
-While similar in nature to a management action allowing for the release of discretionary margins, prior to 1 July 2012 this release occurred automatically as a result of application of the accounting policy.
-This is now allowed for as an explicit management action. - No removal of non-vested bonuses will be necessary to support policyholder bonus stabilisation accounts following a CAR event.
+- Bonuses on the smoothed bonus business will be reduced by an average of 3.5% (8.3% at June 2016) per year relative to expected investment returns for three years. - No investment CAR is held in respect of ring-fenced conventional with profit funds (ex-Southern and ex-Sage) where it is assumed that, following an adverse CAR event, terminal bonuses payable to policyholders will be reduced. - Allowance is made for the release of a portion of the Investment Stabilisation Account to offset fee injections required on some portfolios following the CAR resilience stress. - Allowance is made for the release of discretionary margins to reduce the impact of investment risk, concentration risk and pandemic risk.